 Extemporaneous

-This speech allows the speaker to prepare his/her thoughts and mode of delivery.
-Notecards or short outlines written on a small sheet of paper help significantly in making the speech delivery organized.
-These note cards or prompts tell you where to go next but you use your own words throughout the speech.
-This makes this type of delivery different from the impromptu speech, which does not allow the speaker to prepare ahead of time.
-In an extemporaneous speech, you are given enough time to prepare for it.
-To succeed, you need to
+This speech allows the speaker to prepare their thoughts and delivery method.
+Notecards or short outlines on a small sheet of paper help significantly in organizing the speech.
+These notes or prompts guide you but allow you to use your own words throughout, which makes this type of delivery different from impromptu speeches, where there’s no time to prepare.
+In an extemporaneous speech, you are given time to prepare.
+To succeed, you need to:

-- have enough practice delivering the speech to gain self-confidence
+- Practice delivering the speech enough to gain self-confidence.

 Manuscript

-Before delivering this speech, the speaker prepares the manuscript that he/she has to present.
-This requires the speaker to read every word in it.
-This type of speech happens when the speaker cannot afford to commit any mistake or when the script has to be read exactly as it was written.
+Before delivering this speech, the speaker prepares a manuscript that they must present word for word.
+The speaker must use this when they cannot afford to make mistakes or when they must read the script exactly as written.
 When do we see this type of speech?
-When a researcher wants to convey results of an experiment to be presented to the public; when the president of the country presents his/her government’s achievement for the past year (as in the case of the State of the Nation Address by the president of the Philippines) and he/she could not afford to make mistakes in the figures or statistics; when a speaker delivers a plenary speech given a limited time that delivering from a written speech is necessary; when a speaker reads a piece of literature—a poem, for example, to be interpreted.
-These situations may require reading from a manuscript.
-However, it can be boring.
-You still need to connect with the audience through eye contact.
-You also need to be animated in reading the speech by varying your intonation, rate, and rhythm, and by pausing once in a while to look at the listeners.
-Without animation or movement on stage, the audience may become disinterested.
+When a researcher presents experimental results to the public; when the president of a country delivers the State of the Nation Address and cannot afford mistakes in figures or statistics; when a speaker delivers a plenary speech with limited time, requiring a written speech; or when a speaker reads a piece of literature, such as a poem, for interpretation.
+However, manuscript speeches can be boring, so you should connect with the audience by making eye contact and varying your intonation, rate, and rhythm.
+Pause occasionally to look at the listeners and stay animated.
+Without animation, the audience may become disinterested.
 To succeed, you need to:

 - Focus on key phrases and highlight keywords on your manuscript.